Coronavirus (COVID-19)

 Access to loans of up to 25% of the turnover of the business up to a maximum of £50,000.
 The loans will be 100% backed by the government and interest free for 12 months.
 After 12 months the interest rate will be fixed at 2.5%.

-The Bounce Back Loan Scheme is open until 31 January 2021
+The Bounce Back Loan Scheme is open to applications until 31 March 2021.

 Who is it for?